-The objective of this study is to build a joint index of abundance and seasonal maps of spatial density for Atlantic cod for each of the stock areas using all relevant state and federal groundfish survey data.
-Available data includes inshore, offshore, smooth, and complex bottom habitats, and utilizes both bottom trawl and hook-and-line methods.
-Vector Autoregressive Spatio-Temporal (VAST) models were used to address this objective.
-VAST models estimate the spatial density of multiple categories of a target organism conditioned on density covariates and controlling for catchability covariates.
-These estimates of spatial density can then be used in the calculation of indices of abundance, centers of gravity, range edges, areas of utilization, and habitat associations.
-The output could improve our understanding of cod spatial dynamics, habitat associations, and demographics, which in turn would benefit management efforts and help rectify opposing perceptions of cod population size.
+The objective of this study is to build size-specific indices of abundance and seasonal maps of spatial density for Atlantic cod for each of the stock areas using all relevant state and federal groundfish survey data.
+Surveys available for inclusion in modeling cover inshore, offshore, smooth, and complex bottom habitats, and utilize both bottom trawl and bottom longline methods.
+Vector Autoregressive Spatio-Temporal (VAST) models were used to combine all survey data into size-specific models of cod spatiotemporal density.
+VAST models estimate the spatiotemporal density of a target organism conditioned on density covariates and controlling for catchability covariates, and so are useful for estimating the spatiotemporal density of organisms in areas with limited observation data.
+These estimates of spatial-temporal density can then be used in the calculation of indices of abundance, population centers of gravity, range edges, and habitat associations.
+VAST models were fitted for three size classes of cod, as outlined in the methods section below.
+The output of these models could improve our understanding of cod spatial dynamics, habitat associations, and demographics, which in turn would benefit management efforts.

 3 Methods